 Not only is the acquisition of FTIR spectra much faster than by conventional dispersive Instruments.
 Additionally, these spectra show a significantly higher signal-to-noise ratio and, since the wavelength scale is calibrated with a very precise laser, spectra obtained have much higher wavelength accuracy.

 This depends on the sample that needs to be analyzed.
-Classically, an otherwise solid sample is either ground with IR transparent potassium bromide (KBr) and pressed into a pellet, or thinly sliced and placed between two KBr windows, while liquids are directly measured or diluted with an IR transparent solvent, e.g. CCl4.
+Classically, an otherwise solid sample is either ground with IR transparent potassium bromide (KBr) and pressed into a pellet, or it is thinly sliced and placed onto a KBr window, while liquids are directly measured or diluted with an IR transparent solvent, e.g. CCl4.

 By now, this laborious preparation is in many cases succeeded by ATR FTIR spectroscopy, a technique that is mostly non-destructive and suited to analyze solids and liquids in their present states.